tanviagwl98/Food-Order-App/Assignments/Chapter-13.md

 Code coverage reporting: Jest provides detailed code coverage reporting that allows developers to see how much of their code is covered by tests.

 Asynchronous testing: Jest provides support for asynchronous testing, which is particularly useful for testing asynchronous React components.

-Overall, Jest is a powerful and comprehensive testing framework that makes it easier for developers to write and run tests for their JavaScript code, ensuring that their code is reliable and bug-free.